mharabasz/HomeLab/README.md

 <h1 align='center'>Table of Contents</h1>

 <details>
-<summary>1.
-Lab Goal, Technologies Used, Hardware Used</summary>
+<summary>** 1.
+Lab Goal, Technologies Used, Hardware Used, Licences Used **</summary>

-- The primary goal of my lab is to facilitate learning and gain practical experience in the field of system and network administration.
-This environment serves as a hands-on platform for exploring various IT concepts and technologies.
+* **The primary goal of my lab is to facilitate learning and gain practical experience in the field of system and network administration.
+This environment serves as a hands-on platform for exploring various IT concepts and technologies.**

-- Core Technologies Used:
+* Core Technologies Used:
-Windows Server: For Active Directory, DNS, DHCP, GPOs, and various server roles.
+  * Windows Server: For Active Directory, DNS, DHCP, GPOs, and various server roles.
-Linux (various distributions): For open-source server solutions, scripting, and networking tools.
+  * Linux (various distributions): For open-source server solutions, scripting, and networking tools.
-Proxmox VE: As the primary virtualization platform.
+  * Proxmox VE: As the primary virtualization platform.
-GNS3: For network emulation and design.
+  * GNS3: For network emulation and design.

-- Physical Hardware Utilized:
+* Physical Hardware Utilized:
-Server: Dell PowerEdge R630
+  * Server: Dell PowerEdge R630
   Server Specifications:
+  CPU:
+  Ram: 32 GB
+  Storage:
+  Network:

-- Management Laptop: HP ProBook G6 R455
+  * Management Laptop: HP ProBook G6 R455
   Laptop Specifications:
+  CPU:
+  Ram: 32 GB
+  Storage:
+  Network:

 Dell PowerEdge R630 Server Preparation: